Paolo Imbalzano

 Key values behind my work

-This page is not essential reading before beginning therapy.
-It is here because some people may want to know something about the values that sit behind my work.
+This page is here for people who may want to know something about the values that sit behind the way I practise.

 These are not the only values that matter to me, but they name some of the ones that most shape how I try to hold the work.

-Many people arrive already feeling that something in them is wrong.
-They may feel too much, not enough, too sensitive, too defended, too shut down, too angry, too needy, too distant, or too difficult.
+Many people arrive already feeling that something in them is wrong: too much, not enough, too sensitive, too defended, too shut down, too angry, too needy, too distant, or too difficult.

 Dignity, not pathology

-In therapy, we may speak about symptoms, patterns, or even diagnosis where this helps.
-But the aim is not to pathologise your experience.
+In therapy, we may speak about symptoms, patterns, or diagnosis where that helps.
+But the aim is not to reduce you to a label or treat your experience as something simply wrong with you.

-Dignity matters when a person is struggling, dependent, confused, ashamed, unwell, ageing, frightened, or not functioning in the way they wish they could.
+Dignity matters when a person is struggling, confused, ashamed, frightened, dependent, unwell, ageing, or not functioning in the way they wish they could.

 Symptoms make sense in context

-I am more interested in how things came to make sense.
+I am less interested in what is “wrong with you” than in how things came to make sense.

 Symptoms are not just problems to remove.
 Often they are part of a history.
 They may be connected to trauma, attachment, stress, loss, family patterns, neurodivergence, shame, or long periods of having to manage too much alone.